A movie about former Uber engineer Susan Fowler is reportedly being shopped around

 Comparing Weinstein to Kalanick is comparing apples to bananas.
 Kalanick was accused of enabling a culture of sexism to thrive under his leadership; Weinstein’s crimes are far more serious.

 Still, it was largely thanks to Kalanick’s forced resignation — the realization that speaking up about wrongdoings can actually help correct them — that other cases of harassment have come to light in Silicon Valley.
-Most famously, of course, Justin Caldbeck, a cofounder of the early-stage firm Binary Capital, was forced to resign from his young firm after numerous female founders came forward to say he had made unwanted and inappropriate advances.
+Most famously, of course, Justin Caldbeck, a co-founder of the early-stage firm Binary Capital, was forced to resign from his young firm after numerous female founders came forward to say he had made unwanted and inappropriate advances.

 Sentiment has shifted enough that even limited partners — who fund venture firms — feel they can and should ask questions that, in an earlier age, were seemingly verboten.
 As limited partner Elizabeth Clarkson of Sapphire Ventures told attendees at a recent industry event, “I think LPs have a license now to ask questions that are uncomfortable, and I think people are more likely to answer them fully.”

-Hollywood may similarly be seeing the course correction it so badly needs, thanks to now coming forward about Weinstein.
+Hollywood may similarly be seeing the course correction it so badly needs, thanks to those now coming forward about Weinstein.

 At least one earlier report about him was apparently killed, in part because one of his victims had been paid off and refused to go on record, and in part because Weinstein showed up in the newsroom, scaring its editors.